BobVarioa/polyomino/readme.md

 			- [x] Bag randomizer
 			- [ ] Levels
 			- [ ] Scoring
+		- I'm pretty sure that's all I want for this one, but maybe some gimmick could be interesting?
 	- [ ] Pentomino
 		- Inspiration:
 			- Pentomino modes in jstris, Puyo Puyo Tetris, and various tetris fangames